 Microsoft's Azure service is very similar to Amazon's AWS.
 Both can be considered enterprise-level services and both offer a tremendous level of flexibility and power with a really slick UI.
-Surprisingly, even though it's a Microsoft product, you can spin up instances of Linux environments using Azure as well host your Node.js and MongoDB apps!
+Surprisingly, even though it's a Microsoft product, you can spin up instances of Linux environments using Azure as well as hosting your Node.js and MongoDB apps!

 The first thing you're going to need, like any other service, is a registered account at http://azure.microsoft.com.
-You can use an existing Microsoft Live Login if you have one, otherwise you can register a new account fairly easily.
+You can use an existing Microsoft Live Login if you have one; otherwise, you can register a new account fairly easily.
 Once you're logged into the Azure service, the first thing you'll be presented with is your primary dashboard.
 The icons to the left are all of the various services and options available with Azure:

-Clicking the +NEW icon at the bottom-left corner will present you with the main dialog you can use to add any new service.
+Clicking on the +NEW icon at the bottom-left corner will present you with the main dialog you can use to add any new service.
 For our purposes, we want to add a website:

 - 1. Select Compute, Web Site, and From Gallery. - 2.
 Select Node JS Empty Site from the long list of gallery options.
 This will create the necessary environment so that you have somewhere you can put your application. - 3.
 On the screen that follows, provide the URL for your app. - 4.
 Leave the remaining fields as their default values. - 5.
-Click on the checkmark icon to complete the setup process, and your website will be created.

-The next step we need to do is set up the database server.
-Again, very similar to AWS or Nodejitsu, we are going to once again select MongoLab as our database service provider:

-- 1. Click on the +NEW icon again and select Store and browse the list until you find and select MongoLab. - 2.
+Click on the checkmark icon to complete the setup process, and your website will be created. - 6.
+The next step is to set up the database server.
+Again, similar to AWS or Nodejitsu, we are going to once again select MongoLab as our database service provider: - 7.
+Click on the +NEW icon again and select Store and browse the list until you find and select MongoLab. - 8.
 Click on the next arrow and browse through the various plans.
-For our needs, we will leave Sandbox selected (since it's free). - 3.
-Provide a name for your database; in my case, I entered imgploadrdb. - 4.
-Click next again to review and confirm the plan and monthly price (should be 0.00 per month). - 5.
+For our needs, we will leave Sandbox selected (since it's free). - 9.
+Provide a name for your database; in my case, I entered imgploadrdb. - 10.
+Click Next again to review and confirm the plan and monthly price (which should be 0.00 \$ per month). - 11.
 Finally, click on the checkmark icon to Purchase this new subscription plan.
-Deploying with Cloud-based Services